Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

-What Does a 3D Slicer Do?
+What Does a 3D Printer Slicer Software Do?

 A 3D slicer is a piece of software, running on a computer.
 It acts like an interpreter for your 3D printer.
-You feed it an 3D file, usually that’s an STL, M3F or OBJ file (which describe coordinates in a three-dimensional grid).
+You feed it a 3D file, usually, that’s an STL, M3F or OBJ file (which describe coordinates in a three-dimensional grid).
 The 3D slicer then cuts the object in many horizontal layers and produces a path a printhead can follow – line by line, layer by layer.

 - a toolpath (more or less intelligently) based on the geometry of your STL-file.